mdsol-share/crichton/doc/data_and_transition_descriptors.md

 end
 ```

-It is also possible to represent a list of items as hash object and decorate it with some additiona data.
+It is also possible to represent a list of items as hash object and decorate it with some additional data.
 In such
 scenario, `location_source` method is represented as lambda:

 ```ruby